-Douglas joined the hotel as Head Chef of The Tudor Room at Great Fosters.
+Douglas joined the hotel as Head Chef of The Tudor Room at Great Fosters in 2014.
 Born in Scotland Dougie first began his career in Ayrshire before venturing to Jersey to work at Bohemia, a Michelin starred restaurant, ranked in the top twenty UK best restaurants.
 Four years later and keen to progress, his next position was at Whatley Manor which held 4 AA rosettes and 2 Michelin stars.
 Ambition then led him to Sydney where he worked at Quay, ranked 48th best restaurant in the world for a year before returning to the UK to take up the much sought after position that he now holds.

 Read more about Dougie below….

 Did you always want to become a Chef?

 I was obsessed with food as a child and loved eating out from an early age but I actually wanted to be a psychologist.
 It was only when I had a part time job in a pub whilst still at school that I realised I wanted to be a chef.

 Who has been your greatest inspiration in your career so far?

 I would have to say Martin Burge from Whatley Manor.
 I worked under him for two years and he really showed me the importance of using good quality ingredients and how to work cleanly and efficiently.

 What is the most distinctive aspect of your cooking?

 I like to use modern techniques with classic flavours and let the best, seasonal ingredients speak for themselves.